sanjivsingh/FixedLengthAndDelimitedSerde/README.md

      | 01      | mycolumn12 | 2015-07-18 | 100.50  | my column 005 values |
      | 02      | mycolumn22 | 2015-07-19 | 100.51  | my column 015 values |
      +---------+------------+------------+---------+----------------------+--+

+Here you go, your file with complex data model loaded into hive table and you are able to query.